ReubenWhibley/cpsat-primer/docs/source/parameters.rst

 neighborhood size (``CHOOSE_FIRST``) and then always try to assign the lowest color (``SELECT_MIN_VALUE``).
-This strategy should perform an implicit kernelization, because if we need at least $k$ colors, the vertices with less than $k$ neighbors are trivial (and they would not be relevant for any conflict).
+This strategy should perform an implicit kernelization, because if we need at least $k$ colors, the vertices with less than :math:`k` neighbors are trivial (and they would not be relevant for any conflict).
 Thus, by putting them at the end of the list, CP-SAT will only consider them once the vertices with higher degree could be colored without any conflict (and then the vertices with lower degree will, too).
 Another strategy